htl-leo-itp-2325-4-5BHITM/cam-connect/docs/conventions.md

 - use grids and their gap property
 - use `aspect-ratio: 1` for squares
 - use width/height `fit-content` for auto scaling
+- for recoloring svgs you can use this generator https://codepen.io/sosuke/pen/Pjoqqp

 For those that don't know scss this will seem weird, it's actually pretty easy
 ```SCSS